rheia-framework/RHEIA/docs/sphinx/optimization.rst

 	'n jobs': 1

-Alternatively, the number of parallel processes can be retreived through the :py:data:`cpu_count` function from the multiprocessing package.
+Alternatively, the number of parallel processes can be retrieved through the :py:data:`cpu_count` function from the multiprocessing package.
 After importing multiprocessing, the item can be defined by::

     'n jobs': int(multiprocessing.cpu_count()/2)